 Photos courtesy WSU College of Veterinary Medicine

-Memories of PJ Veterinary students share their memories of Johnson over the years…
+Veterinary students share their memories of Johnson over the years…

 Bob Smawley, “Mr. WSU,” embodied what it meant to be a Cougar for generations of Washington State University students, staff, and alumni, through his selfless service to the University, his caring nature, and his deep knowledge of WSU history, all delivered with a dry sense of humor and true compassion.